 I crossed I-44 on Rock Hill Road.
 Often there is a young man standing on the sidewalk of this bridge.
 Sometimes he is holding a toy semi truck and trailer.
 He pumps his arm as trucks go under the overpass trying to get the truckers to sound their horns.
 He has been doing this for years and is well known.
 I didn't know they had named this crossing after him until today.

 As I walked back to where I'd parked Billie I had to cross over some railroad tracks.
-I looked down the tracks and saw the old Webster train depot.
-Billie just had to have her picture taken in front of it.
-Off we went.
+I looked down the tracks and saw the

 The trees here are just beginning to change color.
 I decided to ride around and see if I could find some more early performers like the one above.